build-on-aws/content/posts/the-power-of-generative-ai-in-retail-industry/index.md

 ---
 title: "The Power of Generative AI in Retail Industry"
-description: "The Power of Generative AI in Retail Industry"
+description: "New technology is reshaping fashion retail.
+Here's how."
 tags:
   - ai-ml
-  - gen-ai
+  - generative-ai
   - stable-diffusion
 authorGithubAlias: eric80116
 authorName: Eric Liou